Learn all about badges – what they are and how to add them to your assets.*

 Read more about the scope of Enhanced Search, which has the ability to return results from multiple asset fields, including badge text.

 If you add a badge without adding a timeframe, then the badge will be displayed in the apps as soon as you save and update the asset page.
 It will remain visible until you remove it.

-Note: Badge scheduling can only be applied and edited on the default metadata tab – i.e., not to variants.
-Where additional language variants exist, they'll read and apply the schedule that exists on the default variant.
+Note: Badge color themes and scheduling can only be applied and edited on the default metadata tab – i.e., not on variants.
+Where additional language variants exist, they'll read and apply the format and schedule that exists on the default variant.
 Newly added variants will also inherit badge properties from the default metadata variant.
 It's not currently possible to configure badges on a per-variant basis.